El-Ikram/challenge/README.md

 ## 📄License
 This project is released under the **MIT License**.
 You are free to use, modify, and distribute the code for research and educational purposes, with proper attribution.\
-The GitHub Social Network dataset is provided by Snap and is subject to its original license and usage terms.
+The GitHub Social Network dataset is provided by Stanford Network Analysis Project (SNAP) and is subject to its original license and usage terms.

 See the [LICENSE](LICENSE) file for details.